Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_05/step_05.md

         ```

-Cycles are created based on the _creation_date_ of scenarios.
-In the example below, we force the creation_date to a given date (in real life, the actual creation date of the scenario gets used automatically).
+Cycles are generated according to the _creation_date_ of scenarios.
+In the example
+below, we set the creation_date to a specific date (typically, in real situations,
+the actual creation date of the scenario is automatically used).

 ```python
 tp.Core().run()